Sunday, 6 February 2011

 dramatic shower scene with Janet Leigh, demonstrating that his talent stretched beyond graphic design and animation.

-Another Bass design that proves he could signify a film just by using a symbol or title sequence was the 1960 Otto Preminger film ‘Exodus’.
-By using the striking motif of the paper being engulfed by flames and a rifle appearing from a fighting swarm of arms, he symbolized the struggle of the new country of Israel.
-This worked like a trademark for the film, used on posters, newspaper advertising and even the stationary used during the films production.
 As a result of Bass being so innovative and versatile he extended the boundaries of graphic design in the mid 20th century.
 Through the means of going against convention and bringing a new element to the film industry by his use of pioneering title sequences and his new approach to the packaging of films, he created an enitre new film genre and elevated it into an art form.
 He created trademarks for so many films and helped them become the successful and inspirational films they are today, which is probably why he is one of the most requested film poster designers ever.
 His work has become instanly regonisable and he has left a legacy of powerful and compelling symbols that characterize the film promotion of the 20th century.